opencast/opencast/docs/guides/developer/docs/api/statistics-api.md

 __Response__

-`200 (OK)`: A (potentially empty) list of query results is returned as JSON array contained JSON objects `400 (BAD REQUEST)`: The request was not valid
+`200 (OK)`: A (potentially empty) list of query results is returned as a JSON array containing JSON objects `400 (BAD REQUEST)`: The request was not valid

 Field name       |Type                                  | Description